abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-08-22-Learning-and-Hating-Java.md

 I literally have to convert it.
 I do understand it's not a list, and arrays are old and they don't have those toString methods defined or whatever.

 If I had to create a `Map` with word length as key and a list of words as values.
+Python is such a pleasant breeze:

 ```python
 c = collections.defaultdict(list)